Nothing216/Notes/School/New stuff i should remember/Chem/Chemistry.md

 - HF has a strong hydrogen bond than H2O and NH3 as F is more electronegative but H2O has more average hydrogen bonds per molecule than HF so H2O has higher BP than HF
 #### Properties of water due to hydrogen bonds
 - High surface tension: water molecules on the surface are being pulled by ones below thru H bonds.
 Downward force at the surface
-- Ice is less dense than gas as hydrogen bonds form a rigid lattice(each oxygen atom is surrounded by a tetrahedron of hydrogen atoms) that has a more spaced out arrangement as hydrogen bond lengths are very large so H2O molecules are further apart from each other in ice compared to water
+- Ice is less dense than water as hydrogen bonds form a rigid lattice(each oxygen atom is surrounded by a tetrahedron of hydrogen atoms) that has a more spaced out arrangement as hydrogen bond lengths are very large so H2O molecules are further apart from each other in ice compared to water
 - relatively high viscosity as hydrogen bonds make it harder for water molecules to slide over one another

 ## Moles